Monitor Student Mastery

 - Accelerated Math Instructional Practice work: 3PQ, which means students complete up to 3 practices and a quiz per assigned subskill.
-This does not include AM 2.0 or AM Live work.

 - Accelerated Reader Independent Reading quizzes: Literacy Skills, Other Reading (textbook quizzes), Reading Practice, and/or Vocabulary Practice.
 Note that Independent Reading data is not included in domain scores.